How to make the most of a humanities degree

 4. Market Yourself Well

 A big advantage a humanities degree offers is soft skills such as writing, critical thought and interpersonal competence.
-These are definitely abilities employers crave, so be sure to include them in your resume, and be on the lookout for publishing opportunities where you can showcase your work and start building a portfolio.
+These are abilities that employers crave, so be sure to include them in your resume, and be on the lookout for publishing opportunities where you can showcase your work and start building a portfolio.
 Keep a record of your work as you progress through your degree, it will make the job hunt much less daunting.

 5. Have a Plan